zopefoundation/Zope/docs/zopebook/MaintainingZope.rst

 ++++++++++++

 Log files always grow, so it is customary to periodically rotate logs.
-This means logfiles are closed, renamed (and optionally compressed) and new logfiles get created.
+This means logfiles are copied, optionally compressed, and the current logfile is truncated.
 On Unix, there is the `logrotate` package which traditionally handles this.
 A sample configuration might look like this::

-  compress
   /usr/local/zope/var/Z2.log {
   rotate 25
   weekly
-  postrotate
-  /sbin/kill -USR2 `cat /usr/local/zope/var/Z2.pid`
-  endscript
+  copytruncate
+  compress
   }

-This would tell logrotate to compress all log files (not just Zope's!), handle Zopes access log file, keep 25 rotated log files, do a log rotation every week, and send the SIGUSR2 signal to Zope after rotation.
-This will cause Zope to close the logfile and start a new one.
+This would tell logrotate to handle Zopes access log file, keep 25 rotated log files and do a log rotation every week.
+After the old log file has been saved it will be compressed.
 See the documentation to `logrotate` for further details.

 On Windows there are no widespread tools for log rotation.
 You might try the `KiWi Syslog Daemon <http://www.kiwisyslog.com>`_ and configure Zope to log to